h4rvey-g/Notes-blog/docs/USMLE/Respiratory/Sarcoidosis.md

 	- Cough, exertional dyspnea, chest pain
 	- Mild rales on pulmonary auscultation
 ## Cutaneous sarcoidosis [8]
-- Erythema nodosum: most common nonspecific cutaneous manifestation
+- <span style="background:rgba(240, 200, 0, 0.2)">[[../MSK/Erythema nodosum|Erythema nodosum]]</span>: most common nonspecific cutaneous manifestation
 ![[../../assets/img/Pasted image 20230720153101.png|Pasted image 20230720153101.png]]
-- Lupus pernio
+- <span style="background:rgba(240, 200, 0, 0.2)">Lupus pernio</span>
 	- A pathognomonic manifestation of sarcoidosis characterized by extensive, violaceous skin plaques (i.e., epithelioid granulomas of the dermis) on the nose, cheeks, chin, and/or ears

 Butterfly rash as seen in systemic lupus erythematosus

 ---
 # Diagnostics
+>[!tip]
+>Increased ACE levels may be seen.
+However, they are not specific for sarcoidosis and should not be used in isolation for diagnosis or monitoring.

+## Imaging
+- Chest x-ray
+	- Preferred initial test for all patients with suspected sarcoidosis
+	- Classic findings: bilateral hilar lymphadenopathy with or without pulmonary infiltrates (i.e., reticular and/or ground glass opacities)

 ---
 # Treatment